Skip to content

 TripStream is a community-first social platform for group travel, built for Bangladesh first.
 It lets anyone become a tour operator, lets a group co-edit the itinerary in real time, and holds the deposit in escrow until the trip clears the review window.

-It is a KaritKarma product, launching at tripstream.net.
+It is a KaritKarma product, live at tripstream.net.
 Wenme owns authentication.
-Darwan enforces RBAC at the YARP gateway. bKash and bank-transfer collection feed the Payment service.
-Hold.bd custodes the escrowed deposit until the review window closes.
-BitsPath delivers the 18 notification templates over push, SMS, email, and WhatsApp.
-Thirteen .NET 10 microservices and a Next.js 16 PWA are the TripStream team's own work on that shared spine.
+Darwan enforces RBAC. bKash and bank-transfer collection feed the Payment service.
+Hold.bd custodies the escrowed deposit until the review window closes.
+BitsPath carries operator comms.
+Twenty-four Go production services, two Rust media sidecars, NATS JetStream, and Cloudflare R2 are the TripStream team's own work on that shared spine.

 Four pillars